openstack/magnum/doc/source/user/index.rst

   * quay.io/k8scsi/csi-resizer:v0.3.0
   * quay.io/k8scsi/csi-node-driver-registrar:v1.1.0

+_`hyperkube_prefix`
+  This label allows users to specify a custom prefix for Hyperkube container source since official Hyperkube images have been discontinued for `kube_tag` greater than 1.18.x.
+If you wish you use 1.19.x onwards, you may want to use unofficial sources like `docker.io/rancher/`, `ghcr.io/openstackmagnum/` or your own container registry.
+If `container_infra_prefix` label is defined, it still takes precedence over this label.
+  Default: k8s.gcr.io/

 _`kube_tag`
   This label allows users to select a specific Kubernetes release based on its container tag for `Fedora Atomic